fubark/cosmic/ui/README.md

         });
     }
 ```
 `build` hooks lets you declare child widgets that the current widget is composed of.
 Behind the scenes this is creating Frames which contain metadata about the declarations.
-Using frames gives you a lot of freedom in `build` for widget composition. `BuildContext.decl` is used to declare a widget which takes in the Widget type and a tuple that can contain the widget's props in addition to reserved props like `bind` and `id`. `BuildContext.list` is used to group together a frames.
+Using frames gives you a lot of freedom in `build` for widget composition. `BuildContext.decl()` is used to declare a widget which takes in the Widget type and a tuple that can contain the widget's props in addition to reserved props like `bind` and `id`. `BuildContext.list()` is used to group together frames.

 The engine then proceeds to diff the structure provided by `build` against any existing instance tree.
-If a widget is missing it is created, if one already exists it's reused.
+If a widget is missing it is created.
+If one already exists it's reused.
 When building a unit Widget (one that does not have any children) `build` should return `ui.NullFrameId`.
-When building a Widget that has multiple children, `ctx.fragment()` wraps a list of frame ids as a fragment frame.
+When building a Widget that has multiple children, `BuildContext.fragment()` wraps a list of frame ids as a fragment frame.

 ### Widget Binding
 Often times you'll want access to a child widget.
 Here's how you would do that with `WidgetRef` and the reserved `bind` prop.